limpkin/mooltipass/mini_update_proc.md

 - **Under no circumstances should you disconnect your Mooltipass Mini during the update procedure**
 - The device screen will go black, wait 2 minutes
 - The device should then boot again, showing the Mooltipass tutorial

+**Imporant Note**: after this update procedure, your Mooltipass Mini settings will be reset.